Hahn-Schickard/Stoppable/README.md

 ## Creating local conan package

 To create a custom local package first define `VERSION`, `USER` and `CHANEL` environmental variables.
 These variables will tell conan how to name the package.

 - `VERSION` variable specifies package version number in the following format `${MAJOR}.${MINOR}.${PATCH}`.
 For more information see [Release versioning schema](CONTRIBUTING.md#release-versioning-schema)
 - `USER` variable specifies the name of release community (for example `hahn-schickard`, `bincrafters`, etc.), it is used to showcase that this package is outside of [conan-center-index](https://conan.io/center/) repository
-- `CHANEL` variable specifies the package type, i.e. if it is a stable, development or nightly release
+- `CHANEL` variable specifies the package type, i.e. if it is a stable, development or nightly release, defaults to empty

 ### Conan v1

 To create local conan packages run the following command in project root directory:

 ```bash